imanoop7/DL-END-TO-END/README.md

 - **Breast Cancer Detection with TensorFlow**: `Breast_cancer_tensorflow.ipynb` is a Jupyter notebook that demonstrates how to use TensorFlow to build a model for detecting breast cancer from biopsy data.
 - **Breast Cancer Prediction with PyTorch**: `cancer-prediction/breast_cancer_pytorch.ipynb` showcases a PyTorch implementation for predicting breast cancer using neural networks.
+- **CIFAR-10 Image Dataset**: `CIFAR-10-Dataset/CIFAR10.ipynb` is a Jupyter notebook that demonstrates how to use TensorFlow to build a model for classifing diffrent image class.

 ## Future Work